 Annually the district performs maintenance on the distribution systems when the system is not in use.
 This includes nature water way and district owned channels routine maintenance.
-Additionally, the district has received grant funding to install meters at all recharge facilities to more accurately track volumes of surface water diverted for recharge activities that is expected to occur during the year 2020.
+Additionally, the district has received grant funding to install meters at all recharge facilities to more accurately track volumes of surface water diverted for recharge activities.
+This project was completed in 2020.